cardano-foundation/CIPs/CIP-XXXX/README.md

 #### CIP-139

 ### Versioning

 In this CIP we are defining two different APIs: the connection API for wallets, and the CIP-30 [maybe this should have another name to prevent confusion?] extension which enables an own-data wallet.
 These two are separate components, at the top of this document there is a table with separate entries for the versions of the connection API and CIP-30 Extension respectively.

 While the CIP is in preparation, these versions shall be set to `0.0.0`.
-The moment this CIP is merged the versions should be set to `1.0.0`, and all implementations should consider that the current version.
-Any changes to the API should come in form of PRs to this CIP.
-Every PR must update at least one of the two versions in accordance to SemVer.
+The moment this CIP is merged the versions shall be set to `1.0.0`, and all implementations should consider that the current version.
+Any changes to either API should come in form of PRs to this CIP.

 ### Appendix